akka/akka-projection/akka-projection-grpc/docs/src/main/paradox/index.md

 ![overview.png](images/overview.png)

-1. Entity stores events in its journal in service A.
+1. An Entity stores events in its journal in service A.
 1. Consumer in service B starts an Akka Projection which locally reads its offset for service A's replication stream.
 1. Service B establishes a replication stream from service A.
 1. Events are read from the journal.